 But it does matter.
 The act of donation means it matters.
 I want my body to be a blessing to somebody.
 Solve a murder, maybe.
 Put a killer behind bars.

-I think of Virginia Woolf’s body, tumbling in the current of the River Ouse.
+I think of Virginia Woolf’s body, tumbling in the current of the River Ouse after she loaded her pocket with rocks and waded into the water.

 I want my death to be a blessing to somebody, but I want it to be a blessing to me, too.